 Brokerages may earn revenue from indirect sources like interest on client funds, lending securities, and other activities.
 Similarly, brokerages may earn from routing a large volume of their clients’ trades to a particular venue, called payment for order flow.

-How do brokers make money?
+How do stockbrokers make money?

-In addition to the above, the individual stockbrokers may earn commissions and other forms of compensation like bonuses based on their sales performance or signing on new clients.
+Individual stockbrokers may earn commissions and other forms of compensation like bonuses based on their sales performance or signing on new clients.
 Contracts and salaries can differ based on the brokerage.

 Questions to consider for a brokerage account